DavidTausend/gen-ai-bootcamp-2025/README.md

 ### Mega Service

 The Mega Service encountered issues related to API payload formatting, which led to 400 Bad Request errors.
 These were resolved by adjusting the JSON payload structure and improving error handling.

+### Lenguage assistant Audio

+I attempted to implement audio for the language assistant, but I was unable to make it work, so the feature was rolled back.
+My implementation may have been incorrect because I tried to download the audio from YouTube instead of having the LLM read the text.

 [Mega Service solution](/Users/davidtausend/Documents/lang-portal/genAI/gen-ai-bootcamp-2025/opea-comps/mega-service/Readme.md)